MatthewGFreeman/CastleExplorer/app/README.md

 # Castle Explorer

-A command line game where a player explores a castle, searches furniture, and collects items.
+An interactive command line game where a player explores a castle, searches furniture, and collects items.
 Explore the castle and find furniture items.
 Search the furniture items and fill your bag with 3 collectible items to win.